microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 By using the sample data, I pretend and assume that I had conversations with users a few times about what we agreed to describe on the report, and those are,

-1. What is the next best move to win the game, and what is the winning percentage of the move based on the historical data that we have (the data has 20,051 games information)?
+1. What is Black's optimal opening move that yields the highest probability of success following White's initial move of D4 (the data has 20,051 games information)?

 2. What proportion of games were secured by the white player, and how many concluded as draws?